onenorth/Standards-Practices/version-control/README.md

 #### Good example:

 > __fixed issue wst-28276 where login fails on usernames with an "&"__
 > - had to escape and unescape input before/after transmission
 > - went ahead and escaped/unescaped password on transmission as well

 Note that if you use wst-28763 (or any number) BitBucket will automatically link to the issue with that ID.
 Additionally, if you specify a commit has (or even just the first 6 characters of it) BitBucket will auto-link to it as well.
 If you are using Jira for tasks and bugs, consider adding a link to the Jira story.

 Contributors:
 * [Chris Wigley](https://github.com/askesian/)
-** disclaimer: Chri's thoughts are his own.
+** disclaimer: Chris' thoughts are his own.